SergiuIliev/fire-detection/README.md

 **Running the program**

-0. Once the installation instructions are complete and _main.py_ is being run, you will face see a pop up in your interactive python environment (screenshot attached below)
+0. Once the installation instructions are complete and _main.py_ is being run, you will see a pop up in your interactive python environment (screenshot attached below)

 ![](https://github.com/SergiuIliev/fire-detection/blob/master/readme-screenshots/1.png)